epics-modules/opcua/OPC_UA_Security.md

 The IOC will always choose the best available security that matches all option settings.
 Leaving the options in their default setting (`None`/`None`/ `0`) will connect without security.

 If no matching endpoint is discovered or the server certificate is untrusted, the IOC will not connect.

+### Client Authentication

+Without configuration, an Anonymous Identity Token will be used.

+To use an Username Identity Token, prepare an identity credentials file that sets `user=<username>` and `pass=<password>`, each on a separate line.
+This file should only be readable by the IOC.
+Configure the filename through the session option `ident-file`.

 ## Managing Certificates